gurugio/book_assembly_8086/number.md

 However, to write a decimal number, you have to calculate the number of digits of each digit of the binary number.
 It must be multiplied, it must be added, and it is too difficult for bad old men who have been playing games.
 So I picked a hexadecimal number.
 It is relatively simple because you can think of hexadecimal by breaking four binary digits.
 Is it easy to wor
 Hexadecimal is expressed by postfix h, as if the binary number is represented by b. h is for "Hexa-decimal".
 If the first digit is an alphabet, 0 is sometimes added as prefix.
 So A5 is displayed as 0A5h.
 In addition, C language code prefer 0xA5.
 "0x" means a hexadecimal number.

-The following table shows decimal, binary, and hexadecimal numbers.
+The following table shows binary, and hexadecimal numbers of decimal numbers 0~15.

 ```
 decimal    binary    hexa